 Looking for bladder infection home remedies?
-No doubt bladder infection or urinary tract infection (UTI) is one of the most common conditions that millions of people particularly women faces each year.
+No doubt bladder infection or urinary tract infection (UTI) is one of the most common conditions that millions of people particularly women faces all year round.
 In fact, there is an estimation of 8 million or more women visiting their doctor’s clinic every year.
-And yet this does not take into account those who use bladder infection home remedies as treatment options yet.
+And yet this does not take into account those who choose to take bladder infection home remedies as self treatment at home.

 Of all the medical infections, UTI ranks second most common among the population today.
 In other words, it is the second most common reason as to why people visit their doctor’s clinic every single year.
 Statistics have also shown that urinary tract infection or bladder infection are much more common in women than in men.

 With such a staggering number of bladder infection cases, there is no denying that antibiotics use is widespread.
-Antibiotics are generally prescribed by doctors to kill off those nasty infection-causing bacteria and is one of the most effective ways of treating infection.
+Antibiotics are generally prescribed by doctors to kill those nasty infection-causing bacteria and is recognized as one of the most effective ways of treating the infection.

-While antibiotic treatments are effective in getting rid of bladder infection quick, repeated use can actually lead to other health problems such as systemic yeast infections and disruption of the microbial balance within the body.
+While antibiotic treatments are effective, repeated use can actually lead to other health problems such as systemic yeast infections and disruption of the microbial balance within the body.
 In fact, antibiotics use can even cause birth defect in pregnancy.

 Bladder Infection Home Remedies

-There are however, some other alternative ways to cure bladder infection without the need for antibiotic prescriptions.
-That’s where bladder infection home remedies fit in.
+There are however, some other alternative UTI treatment without antibiotics that are just as effective.
+This is where bladder infection self treatments fit in.
 In reality, bladder infection remedies are not complicated at all.
-You can even do it right at the comfort of your home.
+You can even do it yourself right in the comfort of your own home.